Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

 ## How We Use Your Information

 We use the collected information to:
-- Provide event information and schedules
+- Provide event information and schedules in your preferred language
 - Display interactive maps with event locations
 - Allow you to save favorite events locally
 - Enable sharing of events with others
+- Remember your language and filter preferences
 - Improve app functionality and user experience

 ## Data Storage and Security

 ### Local Storage
 - **Favorites**: Your favorite events are stored locally on your device using SharedPreferences
+- **Language Settings**: Your language preference is stored locally
+- **Filter Settings**: Your filter preferences may be stored locally for convenience
 - **No Cloud Storage**: We do not store your personal data on external servers
 - **No User Accounts**: We do not require or create user accounts